 Currently, users must have good knowledge of several big data systems to be able to create their end-to-end pipelines.
 They must have decent technical knowledge, starting with data preparation techniques and not ending with ML algorithms.
 Furthermore, users must also deploy good coding skills to put all the pieces (systems) together to create an end-to-end pipeline.
 And Federated Learning exacerbates the problem.

-How does Blossom Sky solve these problems?
+How does Scalytics Federated solve these problems?

-The internal architecture of Blossom Sky
+The internal architecture of Scalytics Federated (former Blossom Sky)

-Blossom provides users with the means to easily develop their federated data analytics in a simple way for a fast execution.
+Scalytics Federated provides users with the means to easily develop their federated data analytics in a simple way for a fast execution.

-Code a pipeline with Blossom Sky
+Code a pipeline with Apache Wayang

 Conclusion